stuart-knock/myth2kodi/README.md

 generates file names compatible with Kodi, then moves or links recordings based on user settings.
 Comskip and NFO files are also generated from your MythTV database, as required, so that Kodi can make use of them.
+For usage and command line options see: `myth2kodi --help`

 *myth2kodi is a modified version of [mythicalLibrarian](https://github.com/adamoutler/mythicallibrarian) by Adam Outler.*